hhu-stups/prolog-jupyter-kernel/README.md

 ### Debugging

 Usually, if the execution of a goal causes an exception, the corresponding Prolog error message is computed and displayed in the frontend.
-However, in case something goes wrong unexpectedly, the **Prolog server might not be able to send a response to the client**.
+However, in case something goes wrong unexpectedly or the query does not terminate, the **Prolog server might not be able to send a response to the client**.
 In that case, the user can only see that the execution does not terminate without any information about the error or output that might have been produced.
 However, it is possible to write logging messages and access any potential output, which might facilitate finding the cause of the error.

 Debugging the server code is not possible in the usual way by tracing invocations.
 Furthermore, all messages exchanged with the client are written to the standard streams.
 Therefore, printing helpful debugging messages does not work either.
 Instead, if `server_logging` is configured, **messages can be written to a log file** by calling `log/1` or `log/2` from the module `jupyter_logging`.
 By default, only the responses sent to the client are logged.